BAPS Swaminarayan Sanstha: 46 youths, including IIM grad, embrace monkhood in Gujarat | Entertainment

 - India

-Head of the BAPS Swaminarayan Sanstha Mahant Swami Maharaj on Friday initiated 46 youths into the monastic order in a grand initiation ceremony held at Pramukh Swami Maharaj Nagar in Ahmedabad.
+Head of the BAPS Swaminarayan Sanstha Mahant Swami Maharaj initiated 46 youths into the monastic order in a grand initiation ceremony held at Pramukh Swami Maharaj Nagar in Ahmedabad.

-These 46 youths, including an IIM-Udaipur alumnus, took 'parshadi diksha' from Mahant Swami Maharaj to become monks, a release from the sect said.
+These 46 youths, including an IIM-Udaipur alumnus, took 'parshadi diksha' from Mahant Swami Maharaj to become monks, a release from the sect said on Friday.

 There are five postgraduates, 23 graduates, 16 engineers, an MBA and an MPH.
 Nine are from the United States of America, one from an African nation and others from Rajasthan, Maharashtra, West Bengal and Gujarat, it said.